AlkaMotors/AM32-MultiRotor-ESC-firmware/README.md

 The AM32 firmware is designed for STM32 ARM processors to control a brushless motor (BLDC).
 The firmware is intended to be safe and fast with smooth fast startups and linear throttle.
 It is meant for use with multirotor aircraft and a flight controller.
 The firmware can also be built with support for crawlers.

-A note for manufacturers : There have been an increasing number of request for support for commercial ESC's .
-New targets can be added to the targets.h file.
-Sending ESC's will NOT get your target supported.
-I have no intention of trying to reverse engineer a schematic.
-Full schematics and a cash donation are required to get proper commerical support.
-Without this do not even ask..
-You are more than welcome to add the target to the firmware on your own.

 ## Features

 AM32 has the following features: